- Chart

 Core Business Areas

-- North America: Sales of toys and other products in North America.
+- North America: The North America segment is Mattelu2019s largest segment, comprising sales of toys and other products in the United States and Canada.

 Leadership and Structure

 Ynon Kreiz serves as Chairman and CEO.
-Mattel operates with a functional organizational structure with various divisions focusing on specific brands and regions.
+Mattel operates with a functional organizational structure, with various divisions responsible for product design, manufacturing, marketing, and sales.
+Key leadership positions include CFO, COO, and heads of major product lines.

 Top Products and Market Share